 You don’t owe anyone anything

-If you get a job and you're not as good as they expected, they will let you go.
-No questions asked.
-You’re not what the company is looking for.
+If you get a job and you’re not as good as they expected, they will let you go, no questions asked.
 We can all agree this is fair.
-It means you are not good enough for the role.
+It means you are not good enough for the job.

-But as I said earlier, this is a two-way street.
-We can turn the tables around and look at it from the other perspective.
-If the company that hired you is not good enough for you, you get out of there.
-Maybe you don't believe in the company values.
+But as I said earlier, this should be a two-way street.
+If the company that hired you is not good enough for you, you can get out of there.
+Maybe you don’t believe in the company values.
 Maybe the work you’re doing is not as exciting as you thought it was.
 Maybe you feel like a round peg in a square hole.
 Whatever the reason, it means the company is not good enough for you.

 Your CV means nothing